Deciding

 A no from a school you wanted hurts, and pretending otherwise fools nobody.
 How to feel it, keep it from becoming a catastrophe, and find the real next move.

-Updated June 2026
+Updated August 2026

 The news comes in March, and sometimes the plan falls apart.
 The first-choice school said no. Maybe several did.
 It hurts, and we're not going to pretend otherwise.

 It helps to be clear with yourself about what a no actually is.
 An admissions decision is a school guessing how a thirteen-year-old fits a class it's assembling, with siblings and balance and yield math and plain luck all in the mix.
 A no isn't a measurement of your student or a referendum on your parenting.
 It's one school's call about one class in one year.
+And if the disappointment is an SFUSD assignment far down your list, even that much doesn't apply.
+Nobody read an application or judged your student; the district's math didn't break your way, and the waitlist rounds exist for exactly this.

 Then look at what you have, not what you're missing.
 If there's an offer from a school you put on your list, you put it there for reasons; go reread them.
 The fall version of you thought it fit your student, and was thinking more clearly than the version holding a no. Plenty of students land at their family's third choice and, a year later, can't imagine being anywhere else.
 Kids root where they're planted, especially when the adults treat the ground as good.